Digital customer journeys for businesses using mobile

-A study showed that 59% of consumers care more about customer experience when they decide what company to support or buy from.
-Given this, it’s clear that customer experience will play a huge role in dictating purchasing in 2021.
+A 2021 study showed that 59% of consumers care more about customer experience when they decide what company to support or buy from.
+Given this, it’s clear that customer experience will play a huge role in dictating purchasing.

 How does a customer journey differ from website to app?

 Mobile apps are becoming many customers’ preferred way to interact with their preferred brands.